-But with this internal communications plan template, planning can be quick and simple.
+But with this internal communications plan guidelines, planning can be quick and simple.
 It gives you a tool to have at your fingertips whenever you need it.

 Take it to meetings, use it to guide discussions with your partner team or use it on your own.
 Its purpose is for IC pros to use it to develop a communications plan.

-Five tips to help you apply the template
+Five tips to help you apply the guidelines

 1. Set measurable objectives